 Whether you’re looking to start the next great podcast, you’re a serious Twitch streamer or you simply want to sound better on conference calls, having a quality microphone is critical.
 That’s especially true now that we’re working, playing and creating from home more than ever, as the right mic can make you feel present to others in a way that’s hard to replicate over a Zoom call.

 There are a ton of popular USB microphones to choose from, and sorting through the mess of entry-level and professional-grade mics out there can get overwhelming.
 That’s where we come in.
 We spent weeks testing more than a dozen top-rated microphones to figure out which ones are actually worth your money, whether you want something affordable for your home office or a high-end mic for leveling up your livestream game.
 Here are the three that stood out the most:

 If you’re not looking to spend as much, the FIFINE K669B is a ridiculously good value.
-We tested lots of high-quality mics under $60, but this $35 model outshined some rivals nearly twice the price, thanks to its superior controls, highly flexible design and impressive volume and clarity.
-There are some trade-offs for this low price — the K669B’s voice quality isn’t as refined as that of the Blue Yeti, and it picks up much more background noise.
-You’ll also have to live without multiple sound modes and a headphone jack.
-But in terms of sheer value, this small but mighty microphone can’t be beat.
+This $35 model outshined some rivals nearly twice the price, thanks to its superior controls, highly flexible design and impressive volume and clarity.
+In terms of sheer value, this small but mighty microphone can’t be beat.